Britain's Fraud Office launches probe into Tesco accounting scandal

 "The SFO confirmed today that the director has opened a criminal investigation into accounting practices at Tesco plc," the independent government department said in a statement.

-Tesco said the eight senior staff members remained employees of the company and have been asked to step aside while the matter is investigated, adding that there was no suspicion of wrongdoing.
+Eight senior members of staff have been suspended by the company since the accounting errors came to light.
+Tesco said they remain employees and have been asked to step aside while the matter is investigated, adding that there was no suspicion of wrongdoing.

 The 95-year-old group, which has dominated the British high street for years, is battling a severe slowdown in trading that has led to a string of recent profit warnings and resulted in a near halving of its market value this year.